immerfroehlich/audio-juicer/README.md

 TODO / Backlog
 ------------------------
+- Mp3 Creation
+    - [x] Bug: The album title is currently not ID3 tagged.
+Instead track name is used.
 - [ ] Bug: ConfigurationServiceTest overwrites the users config file.
 Why?
 I stubbed the file opening with Mockito.
 - [ ] Use the drive selection for ripping and musicbrainz retrieval currently it is not used.
 - [ ] Bug: Progress bar doesn't disappear after work is finished.
 No finish dialog.
 [Reproduction try to load a CD from musicbrainz, that is not listed there]